 The short answer is yes, Helen briefly joined the Rainbows.
 This, however, lead on to the most bizarre situation I have faced as a stay at home dad and parent.

 You see, I, John Adams, a man, ended up joining the Girl Guides.
-Yes, you read that correctly, I was, in a strange twist, admitted to join the lofty ranks of an organisation that doesn’t admit men or boys.
-What’s even stranger is that I didn’t even ask to join, it just happened automatically.
+Yes, you read that correctly.
+I was in a strange twist, admitted to join the lofty ranks of an organisation that doesn’t admit men or boys.
+What’s even stranger is that I didn’t even ask to join, it just happened through a bizarre bureaucratic anomaly.

 You’re probably wondering what on Earth I’m rambling on about so let me start at the beginning.
 Helen was keen to join the Rainbows.
 I was uncomfortable with this as I don’t believe such organisations should be segregated along gender lines.

 The Scouting Association has been admitting girls and women for best part of two decades (with one exception; women have been admitted to the Venture Scouts since 1976).
 By holding out against the tides of change, I believe the Guiding movement sends out a message to girls that they are either superior or need special treatment.

 That said, I wasn’t the one trying to join the Guides, it was my daughter.
 There was also no Scout group for her to join in the locality.
 My wife and I decided she could join, but that we’d try and steer her towards the Scouts at a later date.